Millom & District Local History Society

 The enthusiasm garnered from these two events has led to the Millom and District Local History Society being relaunched.
 The AGM

-was held on 30th November 2021 at which the
+was held on 30th November 2021 at which the Constitution

 was amended to include an Object making it clear the Society could "acquire funding to commission relevant geophysical surveys and